gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 The deepest philosophical reading of *The Overcoat* connects to Hegel's concept of **recognition** (*Anerkennung*).

-For Hegel, the self is not constituted in isolation — it requires recognition by another self to be fully real.
+For Hegel, the self is not constituted in isolation: it requires recognition by another self to be fully real.
 The famous master-slave dialectic: the master is recognized by the slave, but the slave's recognition is not truly satisfying because the slave is not an equal.
-Full recognition — genuine selfhood —
-requires mutual recognition between equals.
+Full recognition, genuine selfhood, requires mutual recognition between equals.

 Akaki has no recognition.
-He is seen but not recognized — noticed as an object of mockery, not acknowledged as a subject.
+He is seen but not recognized: noticed as an object of mockery, not acknowledged as a subject.

 The coat, temporarily, gives him recognition.